ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 Search Site Content

 Search spoonacular&#39;s site content.
-You&#39;ll be able to find everything that you could also find using the search suggests on spoonacular.com.
+You&#39;ll be able to find everything that you could also find using the search suggestions on spoonacular.com.
 This is a suggest API so you can send partial strings as queries.

 ### Example
 ```java